lukefisher03/galaga-clone/README.md

 # Galaga Inspired Game in C (SDL)

-Written using SDL in C and that's about it.
+Written using SDL in C.

 ### TODO